 The options for stress-busting, sleep-enhancing solutions are endless these days.
 Essential oils, supplements, sound machines, and meditation apps are plentiful, but there’s one quick and easy fix that checks both boxes, reducing anxiety while simultaneously helping you sleep better.
 We’re talking about the weighted blanket, a fairly new concept that’s quickly become a wellness mainstay.

-We’ll cut right to the chase: This isn’t just hype.
-The benefits of these blankets are legit.
+The buzz around weighted blankets isn’t just hype.
+The benefits of these blankets are legit, and clinically backed.
 Think of them as the equivalent of being wrapped up in a tight hug by one of your loved ones or having your beloved pet fall asleep on top of you.
-“Weighted blankets offer a calming effect, the same way a swaddle does to a baby,” explains licensed psychologist Tamar Blank.
+“Weighted blankets offer a calming effect, the same way a swaddle does to a baby,” explains licensed psychologist, Tamar Blank.
 “When pressure is applied in a calm and expected manner the brain receives signals to relax, lowering anxiety and calming our energy as we give in to the weight that’s on top of us.”
 (And let’s be real, who doesn’t want to feel calmer and less anxious?)